quasilyte/awesome-kphp/README.md

 * [VKCOM/ktest](https://github.com/VKCOM/ktest) - a tool to execute unit tests and benchmarks for KPHP
 * [VKCOM/noverify](https://github.com/VKCOM/noverify) - a static analyzer (linter) that supports PHP and KPHP

+### Infrastructure tools

+Various tools that helps you to integrate the KPHP toolchain.

+* [VKCOM/nocc](https://github.com/VKCOM/nocc) - A distributed C++ compiler: like distcc, but faster; works nicely with KPHP

 ### Games

 Games created with KPHP.